mainlp/llm-clir/README.md

 </p>

-This repository contains the code, experimental framework, evaluation scripts, and ranking results to facilitate reproducibility and future research.
+This repository contains the code, experimental framework, and evaluation scripts to reproduce the results of the paper [Evaluating Large Language Models for Cross-Lingual Retrieval](https://arxiv.org/abs/2509.14749).

 <!-- ## Installation